andref2015/Page-Scout/README.md

 #### UPLOAD THE PLUGIN
 1. Open your Chrome browser
 2. Go to chrome://extensions/ (or click on Extensions -> Manage Extensions)
+3. Toggle "Developer Mode" to "on" in the top right
-3. Click on "Load unpacked"
+4. Click on "Load unpacked"
-4. Select the 'page_scout' folder
+5. Select the 'page_scout' folder

 ════════ ⋆★⋆ ════════